Clinical trials are research studies that aim to determine whether a medical strategy, treatment, or device is safe for use or consumption by humans.

 An adaptive design method is based on collected data.
 It is both flexible and efficient.
 Modifications can be made to the trial and the statistical procedures of ongoing clinical trials.

 Quasi-experimental, or “nonrandomized” studies, include a broad range of intervention studies that are not randomized.
-This type of trial is frequently used when an RCT is not logistically feasible or ethical.
+This type of

 A number of hierarchies of evidence have been founded to enable various research methods to be ranked according to the validity of their findings.